ThomasLastName/multiverse/functional_bnns/README.md

 ## Main Features

 This package fulfills a need for reliable, modular, general, and efficient open source implementations of variational Bayesian neural networks (BNNs).
-Specifically, this package attempts to provide the following features.
+Specifically, this package attempts to provide the following 3 general features.
-1. Implementations of training methods other than Bayes-by-Backprop (BBB) (TODO: LINK TO TUTORIAL).
-2. A flexible, canonical framework for custom user-defined BNNs (TODO: LINK TO TUTORIAL).
-3. A minimalist infrastructure for hyper-parameter tuning and model benchmarking (TODO: LINK TO TUTORIAL).

-### 1. Implementations of Training Methods Other than BBB.
+### 1. Implementations of Training Methods Other than BBB (TODO: LINK TO TUTORIAL)

 The training methods implemented in this package are:
  - BBB ([Blundell et al. 2015](https://arxiv.org/pdf/1505.05424))